-On May 21, 2026, a Philadelphia City Council committee approved a bill introduced by Majority Leader Katherine Gilmore Richardson that defines kratom and hemp-derived products as “intoxicating substances.”
-The bill creates a new Intoxicating Substance Retailer License and ties retail sales of these products to FDA approval.
-It also restricts sales to people 21 and older.
+Philadelphia City Council has passed a bill, introduced by Majority Leader Katherine Gilmore Richardson, that defines kratom and hemp-derived products as “intoxicating substances.”
+The bill creates a new Intoxicating Substance Retailer License, ties retail sales of these products to FDA approval, and restricts sales to people 21 and older.

 For natural-leaf kratom, the FDA approval pathway does not currently exist.
 There is no approved kratom product on the market and no straightforward route to obtaining one.
-As written, the practical effect of the bill is prohibition, not regulation.
+By conditioning legal kratom sales on FDA approval, the bill effectively eliminates access to natural-leaf kratom products.
+As written, the practical effect is prohibition, not regulation.

-Hemp has a November 12, 2026 effective date, which gives hemp products a 5+ month runway.
-Kratom has no such runway, and the kratom language in the bill is legally vague, which our counsel is evaluating closely.
+The bill carries a November 12, 2026 effective date.
+Until that date, hemp and kratom products are not affected, which gives the products a runway of several months and gives the city time for continued dialogue.
+The kratom language in the bill is also legally vague, which our counsel is evaluating closely.

 Which stores this affects